The Final Few Moments

 Robert looked across the aisle.
 Nadine already appeared to be asleep, arms crossed, chin dipped toward her chest.
 Two drinks and whatever pill she’d swallowed had served their purpose.

 The flight time to Buffalo was short—fifty-one minutes.
 Robert opened his laptop again.
 He became absorbed in his work and the next thing he knew the flight attendant came over the PA and announced they were beginning their initial descent.
 She asked passengers to turn off and stow all electronic devices and return tray tables and seats to their upright positions.
-Robert watched her as she spoke, her lips moving almost as if she were mouthing the corded receiver, which looked strangely antiquated, like something you’d see on an old-fashioned rotary phone.
+Robert watched her as she spoke, her lips moving almost as if she were mouthing the handset, which looked strangely antiquated, like something you’d see on an old-fashioned rotary phone.
 She finished her announcement and began to walk the aisle.

 Robert saved his file and closed his laptop.
 He felt an adjustment to the momentum and pitch of the plane.
 Then just as he was moving his seat to the upright position there came a loud bang like a steel door slamming from somewhere in the back of the aircraft.
 It coincided exactly with Robert pressing his seat button, as if that innocent action had caused something much larger and more essential to malfunction.
 The aircraft shuddered, stern to bow, in a violent, vibrating wave that reminded Robert of earthquakes he experienced when he lived in California, that sense of the world slipping and sliding beneath you and all you can do is hang on, ride it out, and hope for the best.